CyR1en/UnityPlayerPatcher/README.md

 # UnityPlayerPatcher - PEAK Vulkan Bypass Tool

-A specialized binary patcher designed to disable the "force-vulkan" command-line argument functionality in Unity's rendering engine for the game PEAK.
-This tool prevents forced Vulkan activation by intercepting and neutralizing the graphics API validation process at the assembly level.
+A binary patcher designed to disable the "force-vulkan" command-line argument in Unity's engine for the game PEAK  at the assembly level.

 ## Motivation